 CR 16.
 Not addressed.
 Although the proposal discusses the potential types of label it could aim at targeting, there is not enough economic/market-based information (market studies, value chains analysis etc.) or similar experiences in the region to support the soundness of this proposed activity.
-Indeed, the economic viability evaluated under this component.
-Also, it is unclear why the proposed monitoring and evaluation plan could not be developed before the project start, can you please clarify?
-Finally, and as per the AF guidelines, if the M&E system implemented under activity 3.1 is regular project monitoring, it should be budgeted under the administrative costs (execution costs of the project) and not within a project component itself.
+Indeed, the economic viability of marketing product with international standards on local touristic markets should be further demonstrated.